project1-5/celix/report.md

 The main refactoring of the code is done in the CMake files.

 ## UML of refactoring
-Diagram 1: This shows the change required for mocking a C function with GTest in one case.
+Since the structure of the code and test cases largely remain the same (consider that we swap out test cases) we will showcase the structure difference when mocking C-functions, since this is a major difference to how it's done with CppUTest.

-Diagram 2: This shows the over-all refactoring done.
+Diagram1: This shows the change required for mocking a C function with GTest in one case.
 ## Requirements

 Requirements related to the functionality targeted by the refactoring are identified and described in a systematic way.
 Each requirement has a name (ID), title, and description, and other optional attributes (in case of P+, see below).
 The description can be one paragraph per requirement.